nikhil0929/TeamMemberManager/README.md

 Now your server should be running on port 8000 at address: http://127.0.0.1:8000/

 ## Frontend client
 Built using ReactJS and Material UI.
+You must install ```npm``` which you can do by going to the npm website.

 First, open a new terminal window.
 Now, make sure you are in the ```ClientApp/``` directory:
 ```